fz172/fanfly/_posts/2024-02-08-elevator_rework_and_spar.md

 ![rib1_bad_hole](/assets/img/20240209/bad_hole.jpg)
 ![rib1_comparison](/assets/img/20240209/comparison.jpg)

 With the new part in hand, I went ahead and drilled out the old piece.
-In order to remove this piece, I needed drill out 8x4.8mm rivetes, and 4x4.0mm rivets.
+In order to remove this piece, I needed drill out 8x4.8mm rivets, and 4x4.0mm rivets.

 I've removed many 4.0mm before so nbd, THE 4.8mm ones made me a little nervous because of their position.
 They were right at the center of the main spar holding the 2 halves together, I really didn't want to mess this up.
 Fortunately, I did not make any of the holes worse.
 The primer got severely scratched, but that's easy fix.